 In conclusion, developing a written educational strategy that identifies the target audience(s), skills, and knowledge, and conducting an effective implementation program is critical for building an effective food safety management system for FSMA compliance.
 Given several examples of failures in food safety programs resulting in foodborne outbreaks, it is clear that prevention, through a productive and comprehensive food safety education and written program, is essential.
 The overall cost of these types of advanced educational programs is minimal when one considers the benefits to product quality and safety, and the significant expense of product destruction, lost utility, and market withdrawal.

 Critical to implementation of an effective employee training program is the incorporation of cutting edge technology, subject matter experts developing the training material, use of modern video technology, and a positively reinforced testing/training accountability program.
 Creating dynamic and informative training is difficult, particularly when considering multiple levels of prior knowledge, experiences, and variations in job descriptions.
 Use of an outside expert who is well-versed in review and improvements to food safety training programs will enable more confidence in the food safety management system’s effectiveness and resulting FSMA compliance.

 Mehrdad Tajkarimi, D.V.M., M.P.V.M., Ph.D., is an expert in national and international food safety regulations, warehouse and wholesale manufacturing, and the dairy, grain, poultry, and retail industries.
-He assists clients with organic requirements, FSMA, and natural food preservatives and packaging, foodborne pathogenic and spoilage microorganisms characteristics, and shelf life studies.
+He assists clients with organic requirements, FSMA, and natural food preservatives and packaging, foodborne pathogenic and spoilage microorganism characteristics, and shelf-life studies.
 He is an independent consultant to the EAS Consulting Group.